-We also value the input of our stockholders and recognize the increasing investor desire for companies to link environmental, social and governance factors to compensation.
-Environmental, social and governance initiatives are firmly entrenched in our executive compensation program.
-Since 2004, our performance metrics have included operational and social metrics, including those related to customer satisfaction, supplier and workforce diversity, and safety.
+We value the input of our stockholders and recognize the desire by some for companies to link non-financial performance factors to compensation.
+Since 2004, our performance metrics have included operational and social metrics, including those related to customer satisfaction, safety, and supplier and workforce diversity.
+In addition, our financial metrics are closely aligned with our environmental goals and initiatives as we continue our energy transition.

-2023 Business Highlights
+2024 Business Highlights

 For an overview of the Company, see "An Energy Industry Leader" on page P-7.
-During 2023, the Company achieved solid results and continued to create long-term value for our stockholders and customers by focusing on the fundamentals of our business:
+During 2024, the Company achieved solid results and continued to create long-term value for our stockholders and customers by focusing on the fundamentals of our business: